samjwill/nvim-unception/README.md

 The plugin tells Neovim to automatically start a server listening to a pipe on launch.
-Upon launching a new Neovim session within a terminal emulator, the arguments are forwarded to the aforementioned Neovim session, and the host session replaces the buffer under the cursor (which should be the terminal buffer), with the first file specified.
+Upon launching a new Neovim session within a terminal emulator, the arguments are forwarded to the aforementioned Neovim server session, and the server session replaces the buffer under the cursor (which should be the terminal buffer), with the first file specified.